How We Invest Your Gifts

 Sustainability, integrity, and responsibility are our cornerstones.

 The Lancaster County Community Foundation has been responsibly stewarding the community’s endowment and resources for nearly 100 years.
-Our approach to investment includes long-term, diverse, sustainable fund growth so that resources are available each year, and every year, that care for our community.
-We have robust investment partners who assist in growing your fund’s investment, to allow the purchasing power of your fund to grow over time above inflation while still making grants in our community.
+Our approach to investment includes long-term, diverse, sustainable fund growth so that resources that care for our community are available each year, and every year.
+We have robust investment partners who assist in growing your fund’s investment, to maintain the purchasing power of your fund over time while still making grants in our community.

-Our Board of Directors, CEO Sam Bressi, CFO Wayne Groff, Controller Jordan Zimmerman, and Investment Committee work with our partners at PNC Institutional Asset Management to grow your funds and the community’s endowment.
+Our Board of Directors, CEO Sam Bressi, CFO Wayne Groff, Controller Nathan Hoover, and Investment Committee work with our partners at PNC Institutional Asset Management to grow your funds and the community’s endowment.

 For funds over $500,000, donors can choose to work with their investment advisor on managing the investment of your fund, under the guidance of our IPS (Investment Policy Statement) and Investment Committee.